 International Criminal Law: From Theory To Practice

 Organized by the Grotius Centre for International Legal Studies, this programme enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
-The 18th edition of the International Criminal Law Summer School will take place from 6 to 17 July 2020.
+The 18th edition of the International Criminal Law Summer School will take place in 2021.

 Students will be immersed in the field through lectures and exercises dealing with all aspects of International Criminal Law, from substantive crimes (genocide, crimes against humanity, war crimes and aggression) to complementarity, modes of liability, the rights of the accused and the role of victims.
 Throughout the two weeks, the participants will explore the City of Peace and Justice and will visit a number of international institutions, such as the International Criminal Court.